Tourahi/Binocles/README.md

 options.printColor -- text color (will be sent to love.graphics.setColor())
 options.debugToggle -- Toggle (change the satate of self.active)
 options.consoleToggle -- Start the interaction with the listener from the console options.colorToggle -- toggle to change the printing color options.watchedFiles  -- files to watch

+options.restart --[[
+* if true :  Restarts the game without relaunching the executable.
+This cleanly shuts down the main Lua state instance and creates a brand new one.
+* if false : will reload only the watched file if he got modified (ctrl-s).
+]]--

 ```

 Console Example :

 ![ConsoleEX](./public/imgs/ConsoleEX.png)